mohitpai/journey-optimizer.en/help/using/campaigns/reporting-configuration.md

     >[!CAUTION]
     >
-    >You can only select an event-type dataset, which must contain at least one of the supported [field groups](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html#field-group){target="_blank"}: **experienceevent-web**, **experienceevent-application**, **experienceevent-commerce**.
+    >You can only select an event-type dataset, which must contain at least one of the supported [field groups](https://experienceleague.adobe.com/docs/experience-platform/xdm/tutorials/create-schema-ui.html#field-group){target="_blank"}: **Application Details**, **Commerce Details**, **Web Details**.
 If you select a dataset not matching those criteria, you will not be able to save your changes.

     ![](assets/reporting-config-datasets.png)